graphcore/tutorials/tutorials/poplar/tut4_profiling/README.md

 This tutorial shows how to profile Poplar programs, but these techniques are applicable to the PyTorch and TensorFlow frameworks.

-Download and install the PopVision Graph Analyser from the [Downloads Portal](https://downloads.graphcore.ai/).
+Download and install the PopVision Graph Analyser from the [developer page](https://www.graphcore.ai/developer/popvision-tools#downloads).
 You can download and install the PopVision Graph Analyser on your local machine and use it to access files on remote machines, so you do not need to download and install the PopVision Graph Analyser on your remote machines.